 - ADA spaces and Special Accommodation spaces are reserved at all times unless otherwise indicated.
 A person with disabilities plate and/or permit is required in both ADA and Special Accommodation surface spaces and garage spaces for persons with disabilities at all times.
 Between the hours of 7:30 a.m. and 5:45 p.m., Monday-Friday, a valid UT permit is ALSO required for all non-garage ADA spaces.

-- Disability license plates, veteran license plates, permits, or placards issued by the State of Texas, as well as disability plates, permits, and placards issued by other states shall be considered appropriate persons with disabilities plate and/or permit.
+- Disability license plates, veteran license plates with the international symbol of access, permits, or placards issued by the State of Texas, as well as disability plates, permits, and placards issued by other states shall be considered appropriate persons with disabilities plate and/or permit.

 - It is prohibited to park a vehicle in a manner denying access to persons with disabilities' parking spaces.